zr-tex8r/BXpapersize/README.md

 #### Annihilation

-  * `disable`: Disables all functionality of this package.
+  * `disabled`: Disables all functionality of this package.
 It may be useful to resolve conflict caused by some packages depending on the bxpapersize package.
-Note that once `disable` is used there is no way to enable the functionality.
+Note that once `disabled` is used there is no way to enable the functionality.